 Azathioprine controls rheumatoid arthritis but does not cure it.
 It may take up to 12 weeks before you feel the full benefit of azathioprine.
 Azathioprine prevents transplant rejection only as long as you are taking the medication.
 Continue to take azathioprine even if you feel well.
 Do not stop taking azathioprine without talking to your doctor.

-Azathioprine is also used to treat ulcerative colitis and Crohn's disease.
+Azathioprine is also used to treat ulcerative colitis (a condition which causes swelling and sores in the lining of the colon [large intestine] and rectum) and Crohn's disease.
 Talk to your doctor about the possible risks of using this medication for your condition.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.